Bombardment of Mar del Plata: Battle for the naval base

 Both Army troops, equipped with Bofors 40 mm anti-aircraft guns, and armed civilians loyal to the government were stationed on the hills of the Mar del Plata Golf Club, from where they had a panoramic view of the naval base. de Marotte ordered the destroyer Buenos Aires and the corvette República to open fire on the attackers, who were dispersed by 9:30 a.m., after two hours of shelling.
 The San Luis and the Entre Ríos joined the shooting at some point.
 At the same time, the commander of the rebel force decided the evacuation of the base on three requisitioned fishing boats (known locally as lanchas amarillas).
 The base had a small grass airstrip and a control tower, from where a naval spotter directed the destroyers' gunfire.
-A number of stranded rounds from the first salvo hit civilian property at Juan B. Justo avenue and in the port's neighbourhood resulted in a number of injured people.
+A number of stranded rounds from the first salvo hit civilian property at Juan B. Justo Avenue and in the port's neighbourhood resulted in a number of injured people.
 A second salvo landed among the antiaircraft guns and five army trucks deployed near the Golf Club.
+An errant round blew a nearby horse to pieces.

 A group of civilian snipers who had slipped into the northern wharf of the port harassed the boats with rifle and machine gun fire when these were about to reach open sea; one of the destroyers neutralized the threat with her main guns.
 One of the launches carrying the personnel, the El Corsario, became stranded and ran aground on the rocks amid the crossfire.
 The seamen were rescued by another fishing boat, the Miguel Ángel.
 The El Corsario was recovered one week later and was still active within the local fishing fleet in 1959.

 From a nearby hill in Playa Grande, a group of civilian sympathizers roared their approval as the destroyers unleashed their firepower on the loyalist forces.
 It was at this point that Miguel Ángel Rabini, a non-commissioned officer of the base who voluntary remained behind, took his own life in unclear circumstances.
 Shortly after the initial events, the commander of the Destroyer Flotilla, Captain Luis Mallea, received a message (via the Naval Base) from the Uruguayan Consul in Mar del Plata stating that the local Army and Air Force garrisons were willing to surrender to the navy.

 However, Captain Mallea did not trust the announcement, as Captain Peralta, in charge of the submarine base, warned him the surrender might be a trap and that the army could be moving artillery from Tandil.
 Indeed, an evacuation warning was issue to the neighbours of Mar del Plata's railway station in the belief that a major confrontation in the area was imminent.
 Consequently, Mallea demanded that the commanders of the anti-aircraft regiment and the Air Force detachment personally report to him.
 When the loyalist commanders had not presented themselves by 10:30, Captain Mallea issued a final 30-minute ultimatum.
 He threatened to bombard the Army Regiment's installations in Camet if they failed to comply, following instructions from Admiral Rojas.